Back to All Events

 Session Description

-The session will provide a practical governance framework for improving outcomes, reducing system strain, and strengthening partnerships across healthcare, housing, and aging services ecosystems.
-This includes those that serve older adults with complex clinical and environmental needs.
+Participants will gain a practical framework for improving outcomes, reducing system strain and strengthening partnerships across healthcare, housing and aging services organizations.

-A former physical therapy provider and Clinical Instructor at Montefiore Hospital, Dr. Uwadiae brings over 13 years of experience across acute critical care, inpatient rehabilitation, outpatient services, and home-based care.
-She maintains active clinical engagement through Catholic Health, supporting transitions from healthcare systems into real-world living environments.
+As a former physical therapy provider and Clinical Instructor at Montefiore Hospital, she brings over 13 years of experience across acute critical care, inpatient rehabilitation, and outpatient services.
+She maintains active clinical engagement through Catholic Health.
+She has led home-based care for the aging populations, supporting transitions from healthcare systems into real world living environments.

 Click HERE to Register.